 This argument has led some to label Gorgias as either an ontological skeptic or a nihilist (one who believes nothing exists, or that the world is incomprehensible, and that the concept of truth is fictitious).
-But it can also be interpreted as an assertion that it is and alone which is the proper object of our inquiries, since it is the only thing we can really . is sometimes seen as a refutation of pre-Socratic essentialist philosophy.
+But it can also be interpreted as an assertion that it is logos and logos alone which is the proper object of our inquiries, since it is the only thing we can really know.
+On Nature is sometimes seen as a refutation of pre-Socratic essentialist philosophy.
 (Bruce McComiskey, cited by C. Francis Higgins, on “Gorgias” in the Internet Encyclopedia of Philosophy)

 “WORDS” are important to us, but the Greek sense of word emerged in John 1:1: En archē ēn ho Lógos and has infused thinking about words (and reason or logic or order) with special urgency and special poignancy when contrasted with what preceded: chaos in some views, passion in others.